alex-desaram/alex-desaram.github.io/lessons-from-an-arhat.md

 # Lessons from an Arhat
 *A quiet moment at Baoguang Temple.*

-When I visited 宝光寺 (_Bǎogūang Sì_) – Baoguang Temple in 新都区 (_Xīndū_ _Qū_) – Xindu, I took part in an old tradition: selecting an arhat whose presence I felt drawn to, then counting an auspicious number—**21**, the age I turn this year—forward to find my destined guide.
+When I visited 宝光寺 (_Bǎogūang Sì_)  Baoguang Temple in 新都区 (_Xīndū_ _Qū_)  Xindu, I took part in an old tradition: selecting an arhat whose presence I felt drawn to, then counting an auspicious number— **21**, the age I turn this year— forward to find my destined guide.

-That arhat was 第六十尊 金山觉意尊者 (*Dì liù shí zūn Jīnshān Juéyì Zūnzhě*) – Jueyi, the 60th arhat.
+That arhat was 第六十尊 金山觉意尊者 (*Dì liù shí zūn Jīnshān Juéyì Zūnzhě*)  Jueyi, the 60th arhat.

 The moment felt quiet but charged.
 The following reflection came after sitting with that stillness.
-These words are mine– *but the lesson belongs to something older.*
+These words are mine *but the lesson belongs to something older.*

 ![baoguang temple](/assets/images/bgtemplehall.png)
 *Incense hanging in the stillness.*